akka/akka/akka-docs/general/addressing.rst

   actors within the same JVM.
 In order to be recognizable also when sent to other network nodes, these references include protocol and remote addressing information.
+- There is a subtype of local actor references which is used for routers (i.e.
+  actors mixing in the :class:`Router` trait).
+Its logical structure is the same as for the aforementioned local references, but sending a message to them dispatches to one of their children directly instead.
 - Remote actor references represent actors which are reachable using remote communication, i.e. sending messages to them will serialize the messages transparently and send them to the other JVM.